This blog may contain affiliate links. Read our disclosure policy for more info.

 - Come here for: Rustic vibes and inclusive dietary requirements

 This rustic brewery with its tin paneling and wooden decor, tall ceilings, and huge patio gives the feeling that you have retreated to a farm lodge without having to take a step out of the city.
-Rustic Reel Brewing Company is an IPA fans’ dream with their robust range including their Black (7% abv), West coast (6.5%abv), Easy (4.5% abv), and Hazy (6% abv).
+Rustic Reel Brewing Company is an IPA fans’ dream with their robust range including their Red (6.8% abv) and Hazy (6% abv).

 Looking to eat?
-The sausage flight is a crowd favorite but if that’s not your jam, they also offer a range of vegetarian, vegan, and gluten-free options.
-They also offer gluten-reduced beers such as their pale ale (4.3%) and easy IPA (4.5%) which are suitable for those with minor gluten intolerances.
+At Rustic Reel the sausage flight is a crowd favorite but if that’s not your jam, they also offer a range of vegetarian, vegan, and gluten-free options.
+You can also stop by for Sunday brunch, because is it really too early to have a pint with breakfast?